Telstra NBN Plans Review

 Best Telstra NBN Plans

 If you are considering an NBN plan through Telstra you’ll be relieved to know that your decision is a pretty easy one to make.
-Telstra advertises just a handful of NBN plans, a slow one with a data limit, a faster one with unlimited data, and options for both including a Telstra TV set-top box.
+Telstra advertises just a handful of NBN plans, a slow one (20 Mbps) with a data limit, a faster (44Mbps) one with unlimited data (and an optional Telstra TV upgrade), and the ‘Premium Speed’ plan, which boasts unlimited data at a staggering 88Mbps.

 We suggest skipping on past the NBN 25 speed plan and considering one of the faster NBN 50 plans.
 Smaller households may find the cheaper plan fits the bill, but most families will benefit from the extra capacity you get with a faster NBN connection.